Press "Enter" to skip to content

 The goal of this $3.1 million project, now 60% complete, is to raise the intersection in order to calm traffic, and the project will also provide landscaping and street beautification, more accessibility in compliance with the Americans with Disabilities Act (ADA), new traffic signal equipment, and upgraded drainage and stormwater control.
 Preliminary construction started in November 2023, after two years of design, community input, and detailed planning.
 In the spring of 2024, construction began in earnest and is set to be finished by Upper Falls Village Day, on September 15.

 Philip Emmanuel, the owner of one Pettee Square business, Little Luke’s Cafe on the southeast corner of Pettee Square, told Fig City News that he has experienced disruptions in business due to the construction and has kept this business closed since June 30.
-He said in a public statement on the cafe’s website that because “the corner and patio in front of Little Luke’s have been destroyed and not reassembled,” making “the store completely nonviable,” he closed the cafe and “hopes to reopen in the future.”
+He said in a public statement on the cafe’s website that because “the corner and patio in front of Little Luke’s have been destroyed and not reassembled,” making “the store completely nonviable,” he closed the cafe, laid off his employees, and continues to “hope to reopen in the future.”

-“I’m happy with the development to beautify the village and am all in for that,” he said.
+“I’m happy with the development to beautify the village and am all in for that,” he told Fig City News.
 “I just wish the city had taken a different approach and not been so dismissive of my concerns.”

 “I would really hate for Little Luke’s to go under,” Mr. Reilly said, “It’s very hard running little businesses and to keep them going.
 To lose weeks of your work and staff is a pretty hard hit.”

-Mr. Emmanuel also reached out to City Councilor Andreae Downs, who responded by checking in with the Mayor’s office, the Department of Public Works leadership, and the Transportation Division.
-She told Mr. Emmanuel that they assured her that they were working closely with Little Luke’s Cafe.
-“I think this is going to be a great project when it’s done,” Ms Downs said, “I very much hope that Little Luke’s can continue to operate at that location.”
+Mr. Emmanuel also reached out to City Councilors Rena Getz and Andreae Downs, who both reached out to the Mayor’s office.
+Councilor Downs also checked in with the Department of Public Works leadership and the Transportation Division, and she told Mr. Emmanuel that they assured her that they were working closely with Little Luke’s Cafe.
+“I think this is going to be a great project when it’s done,” Councilor Downs said, “I very much hope that Little Luke’s can continue to operate at that location.”

 In Mr. Emmanuel’s public statement, he said that he had requested financial relief from the City.
 He told Fig City News that since preliminary construction started last year, his revenue had “decreased by 80%.”
 Mr. Yeo told Mr. Emmanuel that “the City does not provide financial payments on construction projects.”